Dungeon of the Endless: Gameplay

 Opening a new door may also cause monsters to appear, appearing at random rooms across the map in any room that is not activated or lacking its own power source.
 The monsters will attack both the party and the crystal; killing the creatures has a chance of creating more Dust to run the crystal.
 The characters will lose health with attacks and will die if it drops to zero, though once all newly spawned monsters are defeated, their health is fully restored.
 If the crystal is attacked, it will permanently lose Dust, and if this drops to zero, the crystal is destroyed and the game is over.
 During monster attacks, the player can freely move the characters around between open rooms to obtain the best tactical placement, such as fighting monsters alongside numerous turrets.
 Once any spawned monsters are defeated, the player can move characters about and build defenses freely until they opt to open the next door.

 Once the exit point on the level has been found, the player then must have one character collect the crystal and carry it slowly from the start to the exit point, while other characters protect the carrier from hordes of monsters that appear at this point.
 If the crystal carrier dies, the game is over, but if all surviving players make it to the room with the exit point, the player advances to the next level.
 The goal of the game is to complete 12 of these levels, each with more difficult monsters that appear, with at least one character carrying the crystal to the final exit point.

 A meta-game exists in that the player can unlock additional characters for starting the game by recruiting new characters they find on levels and either completing the game or three levels with that character alive.
 Additionally, by achieving certain goals, the player can unlock different gameplay modes, such as one where the characters will start off much stronger than the enemies but will not regain health once a monster wave is defeated, forcing them to rely on food, healing turrets or items to heal.

-The game supports online play with up to four players.
+Though strictly single-player on PS4 and Switch, the PC and Xbox versions of the game also support online play with up to four players.
 Each player controls one character, and each gains separate resources on the opening of new doors.
 New characters can be recruited by one player if there is space in the party, which are then controlled by that player.